mojiastonybrook/MaCh3_JF2023_ChainProduction_ComputeCanada_JobSubmitter/README.md

   ```
   export OUTDIR=/home/mojia/scratch/jointfit/SKonly
   ```
-- Go the MaCh3 install directory and soure the `setup.sh` there to set up the MaCh3 related environmental variables.
+- Go to the MaCh3 install directory and soure the `setup.sh` there to set up the MaCh3 related environmental variables.

 - In the JobSubmitter directory, check the contents in the subdirectory `SampleConfigs` to find the config cards for the samples.
 If no files are found, copy the corresponding files from MaCh3 install to this subdirectory.